Ivaar/Windower-addons/Sing/README.md

 	e.g. //sing madrigal 0 - sets number of madrigals to 0 madrigals will not be used.*

-*[song_type] march, minuet, madrigal, scherzo, prelude, ballad, mazurka
+*[buff_name] name of buff, currently supports all bard buffs excluding etudes and carols e.g march, minuet, madrigal, scherzo, prelude, ballad, mazurka are all valid buff names

 **[song name] name of song as it appears in game, not case sensitive.